10 reasons why your child should study in the UKby Judith Charlton

 Universities in the UK are among the best in the world and perform strongly in world rankings.

 Many universities, especially Russell Group universities, are at the cutting-edge of global research and emerging technology.
-That means the academics your son or daughter will learn from, and be inspired by, are world leaders in their field.
+That means the academics your child will learn from, and be inspired by, are world leaders in their field.

-Newcastle is both a founding member of the Russell Group of 24 world-class, research-intensive universities, and in the top 150 universities in the world – in the QS World University Rankings and the Times Higher Education World University Rankings for 2022.
+Newcastle is both a founding member of the Russell Group of 24 world-class, research-intensive universities, and a global top 125 university in the QS World University Rankings 2023.

 Innovative teaching methods

-Strong collaborations with national and multinational industries will also give your son or daughter the opportunity to learn from industry leaders, gaining experience and making professional connections that will benefit their careers.
+Strong collaborations with national and multinational industries will also give your child the opportunity to learn from industry leaders, gaining experience and making professional connections that will benefit their careers.

 UK graduates are sought-after by employers around the world.
-During their degree your son or daughter will:
+During their degree your child will:

 - develop the professional skills they need for their future